First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 Obtaining a mortgage for first-time buyers necessitates the preparation of several key documents and the fulfilment of certain eligibility criteria.
 Evidence of income is required, which means having your most recent three months’ payslips and current bank statements readily available.

 Lenders also require identification documents, such as a passport or driving licence, to verify your identity.
-At Mortgages RM, we assist our clients in preparing these documents to make the application process more efficient.
+Professional mortgage advisers assist clients in preparing these documents to make the application process more efficient.

 Before applying, it is vital to review your credit report to address any inaccuracies and improve your score if necessary.
 As a first-time buyer, knowing the deposit amount required is also essential; typically, it varies from 5% to 20% of the property’s value.

-This information helps us guide our clients to the most suitable first-time buyer mortgage options for their respective situations.
+This information helps guide clients to the most suitable first-time buyer mortgage options for their respective situations.

 Steps to Qualify as a First-Time Buyer